MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/web/docs/runner.md

 # Sandboxed code runner

 This client ships with a browser-only runner that executes code inside a sandboxed `<iframe>` with the `allow-scripts` flag and no network access.
+JavaScript/TypeScript are transpiled and evaluated, Python uses Pyodide's WebAssembly runtime, and Java is transpiled to JavaScript for evaluation.
+C++ remains collaboration-only.

 ## Supported languages
-- **JavaScript**: executed directly in the iframe.
+- **JavaScript**: executed through the sandbox harness.
 - **TypeScript**: transpiled in-browser to JavaScript before execution.

-Other languages in the editor dropdown (Python, Java, C++) are not executed in the browser because embedding full runtimes (for example, Pyodide or LLVM toolchains compiled to WebAssembly) would significantly increase bundle size and loading time for the demo.
-Pyodide alone adds roughly 10–15 MB compressed **plus** a multi-second initialization that downloads standard-library files into the browser before a snippet can run.
-For this lightweight demo we keep those runtimes out of the bundle so the page loads fast and stays offline-friendly.
+- **Python**: executed via Pyodide (loaded on-demand from its CDN) inside the sandboxed iframe.
+- **Java**: transpiled to JavaScript for evaluation.
+Only console-style programs are supported.

+C++ continues to be collaboration-only.

 ## How it works
 1. Clicking **Run** creates a fresh hidden iframe whose `srcdoc` contains a tiny harness.